alex-vinnik-sp/movie-recos/backend/TRACE_CLI_README.md

    - **Answer Relevance**: Does the recommendation address the user's query?
    - **Helpfulness**: Is the recommendation helpful and actionable?
    - **Conciseness**: Is the response clear and not overly verbose?
+   - **Groundedness**: Is the recommendation supported by the retrieved contexts (TMDB/web search results)?

+**Groundedness** helps detect hallucinations by verifying that the agent's recommendations are based on actual retrieved information from TMDB and web search, rather than making up facts.

 **How it works:**
 1. Your app generates a movie recommendation